Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 You get access to:

-If you want to upgrade, Pumble’s Pro plan starts at just $2.99 per user per month (billed monthly; or $2.49 billed annually), which is affordable even for growing teams.
+If you want to upgrade, Pumble’s paid plans start at only $2.99 per user per month (billed monthly; $2.49 billed annually), which is affordable even for growing teams.

 Pumble’s Pro plan includes all free features, plus: